Line-Search Filter Differential Dynamic Programming for Optimal Control with Nonlinear Equality Constraints: Numerical Simulations

 \subsection{Comparison Methods}

 FilterDDP is compared against IPOPT~\cite{ipopt} with full second-order derivatives and an L-BFGS variant which we refer to as IPOPT (B), as well the AL-DDP algorithm ProxDDP~\cite{proxddp}.
 FilterDDP uses the Julia Symbolics.jl package \cite{gowda2021high}, ProxDDP uses CasADi~\cite{casadi} and IPOPT uses the JuMP.jl package \cite{Lubin2023} for computing function derivatives.
+For the acrobot and manipulation tasks, we implement FilterDDP using statically-sized arrays and manual implementations of linear algebra operations\footnote{https://github.com/JuliaArrays/StaticArrays.jl} (avoiding external libraries such as LAPACK \cite{lapack}), which is more efficient for small numbers of states, control variables and constraints thanks to compiler optimisations.
+For cartpole however, we instead implement FilterDDP using LAPACK for numerical linear algebra, which is more efficient for larger problem sizes.
 In our experiments, we report total wall clock time for FilterDDP and IPOPT.
 For ProxDDP, we do not report timing results since we used the (slower) Python interface.
-We note that the C++ interface will likely be faster per iteration compared to FilterDDP since it only requires first-order derivatives.